jon-jacky/Piety/editors/ed.md

 ## Limitations ##

 **ed.py** does not support these classic *ed* commands:
-*H h j k m n P Q t u wq W*.
+*H h j m n P Q t u wq W*.
 Some of these might be supported in the future.

 **ed.py** does not currently support the classic *ed* *m* (move) or *t* (transfer, or copy) commands.
 Instead, the same effect can be achieved by a *d* command followed by one or two *y* commands.
-These alternatives can also move or copy text to another buffer.
+These alternatives can also move or copy lines to another buffer.

 **ed.py** supports the *sam* command *n* (print list of buffers), not the classic *ed* command *n* (print line numbers).